-Sand Rivers also has a small curio shop which sells a variety of items including beaded jewelry, kikois and goods such as t-shirts and caps with the 'Sand Rivers' logo on.
+Sand Rivers also has a small well stocked curio shop which sells a variety of items including beaded jewellery, woven kikoi sarongs and branded T-shirts and caps.

-Sand Rivers also offers a good variety of long and short walks which begin from the camp, or after a short drive away.
-The long walks take place in the morning; they start at a time that suits the guests, but it's wise to start by 7am to avoid the heat of the day.
-Shorter walks are offered as an afternoon activity, starting at 4pm and continuing to return to camp around sunset.
+Sand Rivers also offers a good variety of long and short walks which begin from the camp, or after a short drive.
+The longer walks take place in the morning starting at a time to suit guests, but usually by 7am to avoid the heat of the day.
+Shorter walks are also offered as an afternoon activity, starting at 4.30pm and returning to camp around sunset.

 Food & drink

 - Full Board & Activities

 - We found the food at Sand Rivers in 2019 was very tasty and imaginative with obviously fresh produce used throughout.
 Sundays are traditionally a barbecue night at dinner, whilst from Monday to Saturday the menus comprise a mixture of western and Tanzanian dishes.

 The dining times for breakfast and lunch are very flexible for each guest, varying daily on what they have decided to do for their safari activities.
 Breakfast usually consists of tea or coffee, smoothies, fruit, cereals, toast, perhaps donuts and a cooked breakfast with eggs of your choice.
 For a different setting, Stiegler's Gorge offers a perfect breakfast spot on a sandbank by the fast-flowing upper river, or perhaps enjoy a bush breakfast after an early morning game drive start.